+Next, scroll down to the Variants section to add your attributes.
 Your attributes are the different features of your product.
 These attributes might include size, colour or style.
 You can add one, two or three attributes to your product.
 In this case, we will be adding three attributes for our T-Shirts.

 Tip: If you think you will need more than three variants (attributes) for a product, you may want to split this product.
 For example, if you have a t-shirt with the variants colour, size, material and sleeve length you can create two products: One for the short sleeve t-shirt and one long sleeve t-shirt then three variants (colour, size and material) for each.

 Once you have added your attributes, you will need to add values for each of these attributes.
 These may be the various colours, sizes or styles that your product has.
 To add values, begin typing them into the value field next to each corresponding attribute.

 If you have more than one value, click enter or separate each one with a comma.
 You will notice a blue box will appear on each value confirming that is has been separated.

 Once you have added the values for each attribute, you will see each product variant appear below.

 If you would like to add additional information to these variant products follow step 3 below.
 Otherwise, you can confirm that everything looks correct and click the Save Button at the top of the page to save the product, and its variants.